INFORMSJoC/2022.0044/README.md

 ```

 ## Replicating
 To replicate the results in Sections 6.1--6.3, run the scripts in the 'scripts' folder.
-They are also duplicates in 'src.'
+They are also duplicated in 'src.'

 ## Support
 For support in using this software, please email Eunye Song (eunhye.song@isye.gatech.edu).